DougBurke/sherpa/docs/plots/backends.rst

 `~sherpa.plot.backend.BasicBackend`.
 Any function added to the API will be implemented in `~sherpa.plot.backend.BasicBackend` as a no-op with a warning to the user like "Feature XYZ is not available in your backend ".
-That way, all Shepa plots can immediately make use of newly added functions without breaking existing plotting backends; the worst that happens is that not all annotation will be visible in every backend.
+That way, all Sherpa plots can immediately make use of newly added functions without breaking existing plotting backends; the worst that happens is that not all annotation will be visible in every backend.